rkhub/jsonpost/README.md

 ```

 ## Test through Curl
-#  install Curl from  http://curl.haxx.se/docs/ if you don't already have it
+Install Curl from  http://curl.haxx.se/docs/ if you don't already have it

 With the follwing example